Home

 For some women, this designated supporter is the father of the child.
 In a Hungarian study, women who were attended by the father had less anxiety than women who were not (Szeverenyi et al 1989).

 But other studies suggest that the presence of the father can intensify the mother’s stress (Ketz 1993; Kennell et al 1991; Nolan 1995).
-Perhaps some fathers—-dealing with their own anxieties during the childbirth process-—aren’t able to offer women the right kind of support.
+Perhaps some fathers–dealing with their own anxieties during the childbirth process–aren’t able to offer women the right kind of support.
 For this reason, expectant parents might consider finding a relative, friend, or doula (professional childbirth coach) to attend childbirth.
-In most cultures, women give birth with such helpers, and it is possible that women have evolved a psychological need for such social support (Trevathan 1999).

 What to do if your childbirth experience is haunting you

-Many experts believe that talking can help women work through their disappointments and anxiety.
-A recent study of postpartum women found that psychological counseling helped reduce symptoms of psychological trauma (Gamble et al 2005).
-Women at risk for developing postpartum trauma symptoms were randomly assigned to either control or test groups.
-Test groups received brief counseling from midwives within 72 hours after birth and again (by telephone) 4-6 weeks later.
 The counseling did not prevent everyone from developing post traumatic stress disorder.
-However, women who received counseling had fewer symptoms than did controls.
+But women who received counseling had fewer symptoms than did controls.
 They also had fewer feelings of self-blame, and were more confident about future pregnancies (Gamble et al 2005).

 Of course, this may be easier said than done.
 Not everyone is sensitive to the problem.
 Medical staff may be dismissive or too busy to listen.
 Experienced mothers might seem like ideal confidants.
 But some women view birth as a competitive sport, and may make sufferers of PTSD feel that their problems are signs of personal failure.